Learning pods are small, in-person groups of children who learn together with the support of a teacher or facilitator.

 A micro school is a great option for families seeking more specialized instruction by a credentialed teacher in their home.
 Multiple families with children of similar ages are able to hire a teacher and split the cost.

 If you are a teacher or tutor, you can now offer your services to families in your area.
 ActivityHero has made it extremely fast and easy to create your custom listing – describe your experience, availability, and set your own price.
+For more information, read more about the licensing requirements for launching a micro school.

 Digital or Virtual Learning Pod